-Three government women health-workers are responsible for delivering health and nutrition services in India’s villages.
-Each village has an Auxiliary Nurse Midwife (ANM), the ASHA (Accredited Social Health Activist) and Anganwadi worker (AWW).
-Each of these frontline health workers has distinct, but related roles, and they work in the same villages.
-All too often, they do not collaborate enough.
-The AAA (ANM-ASHA-AWW) Platform brings them together.
+Three government female health-workers are responsible to deliver health and nutrition services in India’s villages.
+Each village has an Auxiliary Nurse Midwife (ANM), the ASHA (Accredited Social Health Activist) and Anganwadi Worker (AWW).
+Each has distinct, but related roles, and they work in the same villages.
+However, they have different reporting structures and protocols, and all too often, they do not collaborate enough.

 AAA work together to create a village map, synchronising household and family coverage.
 On these maps, they number houses and affix coloured bindis to denote various categories of beneficiaries and dynamically track them, prioritising those at highest risk.

 Now, village health and nutrition information is available at a glance.
 AAA also involve the community in validating the maps.
 This raises community's interest in village health issues and the AAA's standing in society.

 ASHA workers visit ten houses every day.
 Previously, they did it in a linear manner (house one to ten on day one, eleven to twenty on day two and so on).
 The AAA platform helps them plan visits based on beneficiary needs using a simple algorithm.
 They can now deliver care when and where it is most required.

 One specific day every month (varies state-wise), a Village Health and Nutrition Day (VHND) is organised in every village.
 Through the AAA platform, the three workers have a formal meeting.
 Here, they review each other's work and data, plan for the next month and close with a peer learning session where they educate each other on technical and administrative matters.

 frontline workers trained to use data and identify risk

 health workers use our household visit calendar tool